awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/1_Grant_permissions.md

 6. In the Parameters section for **CostAccountID** use the  Account ID that where you will deploy the OptimizationDataCollectionStack.
 Under available modules section select modules that you need.
 This CloudFormation StackSet will provision required roles for modules in linked accounts.
 Detailed description of each module can be found [here](../3_data_collection_modules)

+7. **NOTE** If you choose to modify the Role Prefix field, keep this consistent across all the Stacks and StackSets you create as part of this lab.

 ![Images/SS_param.png](/Cost/300_Optimization_Data_Collection/Images/SS_param.png)

-7. Leave all as default and Click **Next**.
+8. Leave all as default and Click **Next**.

 ![Images/ods_stackset_config.png](/Cost/300_Optimization_Data_Collection/Images/ods_stackset_config.png)

-8. Select the **region** you are currently deploying to.
+9. Select the **region** you are currently deploying to.

 ![Images/ods_stackset_region.png](/Cost/300_Optimization_Data_Collection/Images/ods_stackset_region.png)

-9. Tick the boxes and click **Create stack**.
+10. Tick the boxes and click **Create stack**.
 ![Images/Tick_Box.png](/Cost/300_Optimization_Data_Collection/Images/Tick_Box.png)

-10. This role will now be deployed to all linked accounts.
+11. This role will now be deployed to all linked accounts.

 If you face an issue with `AWSCloudFormationStackSetAdministrationRole` please make sure you activated 'Tusted Access' (2nd step) or follow [AWS Documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs-self-managed.html) for activating this via additional CloudFormation.